anastasiamkh/aws-dataflow-simulator/README.md

 ### Installation
 1. Install the Package
-First, install the aws-dataflow-simulator package using pip:
+First, install the `aws-dataflow-simulator` package using pip: `pip install aws-dataflow-simulator`

-bash
-Copy code
-pip install aws-dataflow-simulator
-2. Install AWS CDK
+2. Install AWS CDK: `npm install -g aws-cdk`
-Ensure that AWS CDK is installed globally on your machine:

-bash
-Copy code
-npm install -g aws-cdk
+3. Configure aws cli on your machine with `aws configure` or using environmental variables.
+# TODO: add link or detailed instructions

-3. Set Up Your Project
+4. Set Up Your Project
+1. Create config using cli commands -> YAML config #TODO
+2. Add your file
 Initialize your project with the AWS CDK:

 bash